Viorel/RationalApproximation/README.md

 # Rational Approximation

-An experimental tool to find the rational approximation of decimal and rational numbers, specifying the maximum size of nominator and denominator (in digits).
+An experimental tool to find the rational approximation of decimal and rational numbers, specifying the maximum size of numerator and denominator (in digits).

 #### Examples of calculations

-(_Let us limit the nominator and denominator to three digits_).
+(_Let us limit the numerator and denominator to three digits_).

 Input         | Rational Approximation
 :---          | :---